PetrSeifert/AI-Digi-Ellie/README.md

 2. Enable Message Content Intent in the bot settings
 3. Add the bot to your server with appropriate permissions (text, voice)

-### Azure TTS Setup
+### Azure Setup
 1. Create an Azure account and subscribe to Azure Cognitive Services
 2. Create a Speech Service resource in your preferred region
 3. Get your subscription key and region from the Azure portal
-4. Set the required environment variables
+4. Set the required environment variables for TTS and/or STT

 ## Running the Bot